Academic merit + ISAT + Interview

 Applicants who will have completed one year or more of tertiary studies at undergraduate level by the end of the year preceding their potential start in the Medicine program will be assessed on the basis of both their final high school / secondary school results and tertiary study results,combined at a ratio of 50:50.
 Applicants will be required to attain an academic rank equivalent to 96.00 or above.

-Applicants who will have completed less than 0.75 full-time equivalent study at tertiary level by the end of the year preceding their potential start in the Medicine program will be assessed only on the basis of their final high school / final secondary school qualification.
+Applicants who will have completed less than 0.75 full-time equivalent study at tertiary level by the end of the year preceding their potential start in the Medicine program will be assessed only on the basis of their final secondary school / final high school qualification.

 The International Student Admission Test (ISAT) is a general aptitude test which measures critical reasoning and quantitative reasoning.
 It is a 3-hour test which is delivered at test centres around the world.
-Testing is available from mid-March each year
+Testing is available in pre-determined test cycles.
+You can find the dates on our Important Dates page.

 All international applicants are required to sit ISAT.
 For further information about ISAT, to locate a test centre and to register for the test, visit the Australian Council for Educational Research (ACER) website.
-Minimum ISAT score considered is 150.
+The minimum ISAT score considered is 150.

 The interview is semi-structured and covers a wide range of relevant issues.
 Interviews commence in April of the year preceding commencement in the Medicine program and are offered either via Skype, telephone or face-to-face.

-Interviews can be offered based on predicted or actual academic merit.
+Interviews can be offered based on predicted or actual academic merit and eligible ISAT score.

 An interview cannot take place until the applicant has submitted the UNSW Medicine Application Form (MAP).